sedexch/sedexch.github.io/docs/client-container-v6/important-concepts.md

-# Basic Concepts of the Container Image
+# Important Concepts of the Container Image

-**Before you start using the sedex Client as a Docker container, it is important to understand the following basic concepts:**
+**Before you start using the sedex Client as a Docker container, it is important to understand the following important concepts:**

  1. Permanent Data Storage ("sedex-data")
  2. Initial Configuration Process